Skip to main content

 Eastern Norway

-This wilderness area near the Swedish border is a tougher alternative to Velmunden; more on a par with Alaska and the Yukon.
+This wilderness area near the Swedish border is a more rugged alternative to Velmunden, more on a par with Alaska and the Yukon.
 The national parks Femundsmarka and Gutulia, on the Norwegian side of the border, and Töfsingdalen on the Swedish side, form one of the most distinctive high mountain biotopes in Scandinavia.
-When the great botanist Carl von Linné explored the area in 1734, he encountered falconers in the area.
+When the great botanist Carl von Linné explored the area in 1734, he encountered falconers in there.

 25. The historic Telemark Canal